 Your doctor can usually diagnose reflux disease very accurately based on your symptoms.

-Sometimes it is recommended that you have a gastroscopy (also called panendoscopy) to assess the degree of damage, diagnose a hiatus hernia (for further information, read about Hiatus Hernia) and look for any complications (for further information, read about Barrett's Oesophagus and Peptic Oesophageal Stricture)
+Sometimes it is recommended that you have a gastroscopy (also called panendoscopy) to assess the degree of damage, diagnose a hiatus hernia and look for any complications (for further information, read about Barrett’s Oesophagus).

 There are extremely effective forms of treatment to control the symptoms of reflux.